SAREC-Lab/DronologyCourse/README.md

     mvn install
     ````

-1. Run the Vaadin UI:
+1. In a terminal, run the Vaadin UI:
     ```bash
     cd /path/to/Dronology/edu.nd.dronology.ui.vaadin
     mvn jetty:run
     ```
     This starts a web server that you will connect to in a later step.

-1. Run Dronology
+This runs until you stop it with Ctrl + C.

+1. In a terminal, run Dronology:
     ```bash
     cd /path/to/Dronology/edu.nd.dronology.services.launch
     mvn exec:java
     ```
+    This runs until you stop it with Ctrl + C.

 1. Open your browser and navigate to the Dronology web UI at [http://localhost:8080/vaadinui](http://localhost:8080/vaadinui).